The Vermont Bar Exam

-The Judiciary of Vermont adopted the Uniform Bar Exam (UBE®) in July 2016.
+The Judiciary of Vermont adopted the Uniform Bar Examination (UBE®) in July 2016.
 The UBE is a standardized bar examination comprised of the Multistate Bar Examination (MBE®), the Multistate Essay Examination (MEE®), and the Multistate Performance Test (MPT®).

 Uniformity among participating states has made interstate score transfer much easier.
 This article will provide detailed information on VT Bar Exam dates, format, subjects, costs, results, and more.